 When you’re feeling stressed, go easy on yourself.
 Write about your favorite summer as a kid.
 When feeling courageous, write to confront cancer concerns.
 Find the words that help reduce cancer’s power over you.
 Funny stories?
 The best medicine!
 Mentors?
 How did they guide you?
 What life lessons can you apply to the challenges you face today?
 Writing offers a sense of control, something that can be in short supply when a cancer treatment regimen replaces your daily routine.
 Use writing to change the channel.

 When should I write?
 How often?
 For how long?
 Many people think of journaling as a daily chore – like brushing your teeth.
 However, writing for coping happens when needed.
 When thoughts pile up and interfere with sleep, when feelings rise in the throat, distracting from responsibilities, jot them down.
 A sentence scribbled on a paper napkin at lunch may be all that is needed.
 Other times, your pen may take on a life of its own, and pages later, you feel a sense of closure.
 The issue is dealt with, making room for other matters – and a moment’s peace.

 When should you start writing?
 How about now?

 ♦ ♦ ♦ ♦ ♦

-Nancy Morgan is the writing clinician at Georgetown Lombardi Comprehensive Cancer Center in Washington, DC, and Director Emeritus of the Arts and Humanities Program and an adjunct faculty member at Georgetown University.
+Nancy Morgan (pictured above) is the writing clinician at Georgetown Lombardi Comprehensive Cancer Center in Washington, DC, and Director Emeritus of the Arts and Humanities Program and an adjunct faculty member at Georgetown University.

 This article was published in Coping® with Cancer magazine, January/February 2017.